 Pickled Pepper Recipe

 I’d say a good 20 to 30 percent of my refrigerator space is given over to pickles.
 I love anything pickled—onions, cabbage, cauliflower, zucchini, and chile peppers.
-If it’s pickle-able, you’re likely to find a jar of it buried away in my far, deep recesses of my refrigerator.
+If it’s pickle-able, you’re likely to find a jar of it buried away in the far, deep recesses of my refrigerator.
 In fact, all of the above (and more) are in there right now, marinating as we speak.
 Or as I type, I should say.

 Unfortunately that doesn’t leave much room for anything else, which is something I have to live with.
 I suppose I could start canning them, but then I’d have to find somewhere to put all those jars.
 But there’s no way I’m giving up a single pair of the thirty-two sets of shoes in my closet, or a single space on my groaning cookbook shelf, to give way to a place to store them.